zilbers/analytics-challenge-boilerplate/README.md

 ## Admin Page Requirements:

- - Make the following layout for tiles and make it compatible with different tile sizes and different screen sizes.
+ - Use the route '/admin' Make the following layout for tiles and make it compatible with different tile sizes and different screen sizes.

 ![](https://i.imgur.com/gtPzvXP.jpg)